 The reason western economists were so laughably wrong about the Soviet economy is that it was worth their while to be wrong.
 The Left side of the ruling class wanted to believe the commies were doing well.
 They owned the media and the academy, so it is not hard to figure out the rest.
-That, of course, calls into the question the integrity of the field, but in reality they just believed what was convenient.
+That, of course, calls into question the integrity of the field, but in reality, they just believed what was convenient.
 Even PhD’s can delude themselves if it has social value.
 You see that in this post by celebrity economist Tyler Cowen.

 Will Ethiopia become “the China of Africa”?
 The question often comes up in an economic context: Ethiopia’s growth rate is expected to be 8.5 percent this year, topping China’s projected 6.5 percent.
 Over the past decade, Ethiopia has averaged about 10 percent growth.
 Behind those flashy numbers, however, is an undervalued common feature: Both countries feel secure about their pasts and have a definite vision for their futures.
 Both countries believe that they are destined to be great.